laristra/flecsi/flecsi-tutorial/README.md

 # Introduction

-This tutorial attempts to give a basic overview of the design philosohpy and structure of the FleCSI programming system.
+This tutorial attempts to give a basic overview of the design philosophy and structure of the FleCSI programming system.
 Each subdirectory contains an example code that can be compiled with the *flecsit* compiler script.
 More details on how to do this are given below in the